outreachy/website/README.md

 * `search` which was set up during the wagtail installation to allow searching for pages and media
 * `contacts` which is a Django app for our contact page

+## External Django Packages

-The Outreachy website also uses some apps that are listed in the `INSTALLED_APPS` variable in `outreachyhome/settings/base.py`, but aren't found in top-level directories in the repository.
-That's because the apps' code was installed into your virtualenv directory when you ran `mkvirtualenv -r requirements.txt`.
-That command looked at the Python package requirements listed in requirements.txt and ran `pip install` for each of them.
-For example, if your virtualenv name is `outreachy-django` and you're running Python 2.7 locally, you'll be able to find the code for Wagtail forms (wagtail.wagtailforms) in `~/.virtualenvs/outreachy-django/lib/python2.7/site-packages/wagtail/wagtailforms`.
+The Outreachy website also uses some Django apps that are listed in the `INSTALLED_APPS` variable in `outreachyhome/settings/base.py`.
+The Python module code for those Django apps aren't found in top-level directories in the repository.
+That's because the Python module code was installed into your virtualenv directory when you ran `pipenv install`.
+That command looked at the Python package requirements listed in `Pipfile` and installed each of the packages.

+If you want to look at the source code of the installed external Django applications, you can use `pipenv open MODULE` to examine the source code files associated with that module.
+For example, say you notice the `home/models.py` file has an import line `from django.contrib.auth.models import User`.
+You can use pipenv open to look at the models.py file that contains the User class by running the command `pipenv open django.contrib.auth`.
+That will open all the files in the auth module in your editor, and you can then open models.py and search for `class User`.

 ## Outreachy terminology